Showing posts with label Kaka. Show all posts

 Dunga, an exemplar of this ethos, has shaped a team more focused on resilience than revelry.
 That Brazil scored twice in their opening match was expected; that North Korea responded with a late goal was not.
 Dunga, however, did not flinch.
 He kept faith with his starting XI for this clash at Soccer City, emphasizing continuity over experimentation

 And his side delivered early.
 Fabiano’s 25th-minute strike, the culmination of slick interplay and a razor-sharp finish at the near post, ended a nine-month goal drought and set the tone.
-Brazil grew in cohesion thereafter, while Ivory Coast remained fitful, their inconsistency a disappointment to tournament organizers who had hoped for a strong African challenge.
+Brazil grew in cohesion thereafter, while the Ivory Coast remained inconsistent, their fluctuating performance a disappointment to tournament organisers who had hoped for a strong African challenge.

 Fabiano's second goal, however, introduced farce to the narrative.
-His dribbling—mesmerizing in isolation—was abetted by illicit touches of the hand.
+His dribbling, mesmerizing in isolation, was abetted by illicit touches of the hand.
 The goal stood, to the indignation of Eriksson and his players.
-Brazil, though, were largely unbothered, exploiting a porous Ivorian defense with increasing ease.
+Brazil, though, were largely unbothered, exploiting a porous Ivorian defence with increasing ease.
 In the 62nd minute, Kaká—unmarked and composed—set up Elano for his second goal of the tournament.
 It was a moment of grace amid the mounting discord.

 Elano's subsequent injury, however, was emblematic of a match that refused to retain its rhythm.
 His exit heralded a steep decline in tempo and quality.
 With physicality now dominating the storyline, artistry receded into the shadows.

-Despite the darker tones that tinged this match, Brazil left the field having reaffirmed their status as contenders.
-They showed glimpses of their capacity to not only withstand adversity but to rise above it—though on this occasion, they chose instead to meet it head-on.
+Despite the darker tones that tinged this match, Brazil left the field having reaffirmed its status as a contender.
+They showed glimpses of their capacity to not only withstand adversity but to rise above it, though on this occasion, they chose instead to meet it head-on.
 For all the frayed edges and flaring tempers, there remains little doubt: this Brazilian side has both the grit and the flair to shape the narrative of this World Cup.

 Thank You